UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_01.md

 </center>

 Notes:
+After clicking the "*N* commits" link, we can see the view on this slide.
+Here we can see all the commits in our projects;
-Now we have a project, but only 3 commits.
-You can identify all parts of each commit, including the day it was made, author, hash.
-You can also go back to the repository at the moment of making this change by clicking the `<>` button.
+in this toy project, there are only three commits.
+You can identify all parts of each commit, including the day it was made, its author, and hash.
+You can also go back to browse the state of the repository at the time of this commit by clicking the `<>` button.

 ---